 Perhaps you consider credit card offers junk mail.
-Perhaps you worry about identity theft (although both Haney and Hronek point out that no sensitive information, such as Social Security numbers, are included on credit card offers).
+Perhaps you worry about identity theft (although both Haney and Hronek point out that no sensitive information, such as Social Security numbers, is included on credit card offers).
 Or maybe you just don’t want issuers checking your credit.
 Whatever your reasons, you can opt out of offers – or certain types, anyway.

 There’s not much you can do about invitations to apply.
 But you can stop offers of the prescreened variety.
 Just go to OptOutPrescreen.com, and fill out the required forms to prevent the credit bureaus from including you on the lists they provide issuers.

 “This was offered to give consumers the option of preventing issuers from looking into their credit files,” Hronek says.
 “So that’s a way to cut down on those mailings if you like.”